 - After about 20 minutes, dry off your feet and slide a string of floss under the nail.
 You should perform this treatment on a regular basis.
 Make sure you change the floss each day so that the nail can grow above the skin.

 - Cut your nails with a straight nail clipper and file them to a square shape without any kind of border.
 Try not to cut your nails in a round shape, because this increases your risk of ingrown toenails.

 - Use a local antibiotic for immediate pain relief.
 You can get gels, creams and similar ointments at the drug store.

-- As you continue treating your ingrown nail, you should do your best to use open footwear that doesn’t rub against the affected area causing greater damage.
+- As you continue treating your ingrown nail, you should do your best to use open footwear that doesn’t rub against the affected area, thereby causing greater damage.
 Avoid using tights or closed shoes.

 Homemade remedies for alleviating ingrown toenails

-In addition to the previous steps for curing ingrown toenails, you can also consider trying some of the following home remedies that should help you speed up the recovery process.
+In addition to the previous steps to treat ingrown toenails correctly, you could also consider trying some of the following home remedies that should help you speed up the recovery process.

 - Onion juice

 Firstly, squeeze the juice from one onion and apply it directly to the injured toenail.
 Let the juice dry on the nail, and perform this treatment on a regular basis for best results.